ACT Historic Vehicle Registration arrangements

 PCC Membership Cards

-You will need your club membership card to collect your logbook.
-You can request a membership card using the form here (you will need to be logged into the club website to use this form).
+You'll need your club membership card to collect your logbook.
+You can request a membership card using the form here (you'll need to be logged into the club website to use this form).

 Once you have a logbook, bring it with you to the next PCC event for signing by club President, Secretary, or the historic vehicle registrar as endorsement of your financial membership status.
-You will need your logbook signed again each year in the future.
+You'll need your logbook signed again each year in the future.

 Modified historic vehicles